qmk/qmk_firmware/keyboards/crkbd/keymaps/bermeo/readme.md

     28658/28672 (99%, 14 bytes free)

-If more space is needed, start with deactivating Luna's animations.
+If more space is needed, start by deactivating Macros and Luna's animations.

-add crkbd/keymaps/armand1m

 ## Credits